ea909/site.c/README.md

 Supports Windows, Linux and maybe macOS (haven't tried it), and it requires no dependencies other than the C compiler.

+This is written in C for entertainment purposes only :) I wouldn't say that this is a "reasonable" way to solve this problem.

 # site.c Users Guide

 ## Building site.c